TUW-GEO/Equi7Grid/README.md

 <!-- endSnippet -->

 ### Convert GeoTIFF raster data to Equi7 tiles
-The package also provides the `image2equi7grid` convenience method to quickly convert existing raster data stored as GeoTIFFs to tiles in Equi7Grid projection:
+The package also provides the `image2equi7grid` convenience method, to quickly convert existing raster data stored as GeoTIFFs to tiles in `Equi7Grid` projection:

 <!-- snippet: image2equi7grid-example -->
 <a id='snippet-image2equi7grid-example'></a>